 While the percentages are low, when you consider dollar terms, the amounts look a bit more feasible.
-The 15 percent bracket for tax year 2013 goes up to $36,250 for a single filer; $48,600 for a head of household; and $72,500 for a married couple filing a joint return.
+The 15 percent bracket for tax year 2014 is a maximum $36,900 for a single filer; $49,400 for a head of household taxpayer; and $73,800 for a married couple filing a joint return.
+For the 2015 tax year, the 15 percent tax bracket tops out at $37,450 for a single filer; $50,200 for a head of household taxpayer; and $74,900 for a married couple filing a joint return.

 Even if you make more than the maximum for your filing status, you still might be able to take advantage of the zero percent rate.
 The reason: The cutoff amounts are taxable income, not the larger adjusted gross income amount.

 "People are used to having deduction phaseouts tied to adjusted gross income," says Scharin.
 "This one is geared to taxable income."

 Taxable, not gross, income